Chart Color Schemes

 Park Avenue has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly influence an area's performance.
-AreaSearch has identified 16 projects likely to impact the area.
-Key projects include Large Format Retail Development Moores Creek Road (commencing Q2 2023), Mildura Rise Estate (scheduled for completion in late 2024), Bruce Highway Upgrade Program (expected to finish by mid-2025), and North Rockhampton Sewage Treatment Plant UV Disinfection (planned for early 2026).
-The following list details those most relevant.
+Local infrastructure changes significantly influence an area's performance.
+AreaSearch has identified 15 projects likely impacting the area.
+Notable projects include Large Format Retail Development Moores Creek Road, Mildura Rise Estate, Rockhampton Large Format Retail Centre (Anaconda anchor), and North Rockhampton Sewage Treatment Plant UV Disinfection.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.